kevinoh45TuD/pp1_zoo_website/README.md

 My website was deployed using 'Github Pages'.

-Steps take to achieve this:
+Steps taken to achieve this:

 1. Go to repository page
 2. Click 'Settings'